 GoldLeaf Service gives you the stunning panoramic domed roof and a separate dining level below with more dining choices than SilverLeaf, plus an outdoor viewing platform that fits approximately 5 people standing side-by-side against the railing (for best photo ops) on each side.

 On the US route, only SilverLeaf and SilverLeaf Plus are available.
-The difference being SilverLeaf Plus guests can enjoy a separate lounge car instead of staying in their assigned seat for the entire journey.
+The difference is SilverLeaf Plus guests can enjoy a separate lounge car instead of staying in their assigned seat for the entire journey.
+You can read more details about the US route in my article here.

 Tipping in North America is typically given to those in the service industry (tour guides, motorcoach drivers, host steam on the train) and is not included in your Rocky Mountaineer train journey package.
 Gratuities are at your own discretion if you choose to give them.